ULHPC/tutorials/python/basics/README.md

 There are multiple versions of Python installed on the UL HPC clusters.

-First, you have the Python provided with the operating system packages, e.g. the default `python`.
+First, you have the Python provided with the operating system, e.g. the default `python`.
 Since you cannot be sure which version this is, you should check it with:

 ```
 (node)$> python --version